-The College has a statutory duty placed on it by Keeping Children Safe in Education (September 2022) to have in place arrangements for carrying out its functions with a view to safeguarding and promoting the welfare of young people and vulnerable persons.
-This is further supported by Working together to safeguard children (2018), the Education Act 2011 and the Children Act 1989 (Section 17 Child in Need (Provision of services for children in need, their families and others) and Section 47 Risk of Significant Harm (Local Authority's duty to investigate).
+The College has a statutory duty placed on it by Keeping Children Safe in Education (September 2024) to have in place arrangements for carrying out its functions with a view to safeguarding and promoting the welfare of young people and vulnerable persons.
+This is further supported by Working together to safeguard children (2023), the Education Act 2011 and the Children Act 1989 and 2004 (Section 17 Child in Need (Provision of services for children in need, their families and others) and Section 47 Risk of Significant Harm (Local Authority's duty to investigate).
 The College also has a duty to safeguard adults at risk in line with the requirements of the Care Act 2014.

-Date: September 2023 Document Name: Safeguarding Procedure Ref hj/:gh/V16 Procedure Originator: Helen Jefferson Owning Policy / Area: Safeguarding Policy/services for Students Page 2 of 33
+Date: September 2024 Document Name: Safeguarding Procedure Ref: V17 Procedure Originator: Director of Health & Owning Policy / Area: Safeguarding Policy/Safeguarding Page 2 of 40 Safety (DSL)